mohanpal/datacleaning/README.md

 # datacleaning
-This repository will contain code to clean data using python.
+This repository will contain code to clean data using python and R

 Data Source: https://archive.ics.uci.edu/ml/datasets/Credit+Approval

 Variables :